freerange/site/soups/weeknotes/week-334.snip.markdown

 It turns out that the majority of reported exceptions are safe to ignore, mainly because they don't result in the user seeing an error, because of e.g. caching.
 However, the fact that they are reported means that the signal-to-noise ratio is lower than we would like.

 In the past, we've found that this situation can be a bit of a slippery slope, because it can be all to easy to accidentally ignore genuine problems.
-So we'd like to continue to make improvements in this area if we can.
+So we'd like to continue to make improvements in this area if we can e.g. by explicitly ignoring very specific "safe-to-ignore" exceptions.

 ### Deployment